10 Anti-Drone Weapons Used by the U.S. Military (2026 Update)

-Aside from these, Homeland Security and law enforcement agencies also uncovered incidents where drones were used to transport illegal drugs across borders, drop contraband into prison yards and even engage in industrial espionage.
+Unfortunately, UAVs can be used for nefarious purposes.
+The Department of Homeland Security and law enforcement agencies have uncovered incidents where drones were used to transport illegal drugs across borders, drop contraband into prison yards and even engage in industrial espionage.

-- Spoofers that manipulate GPS signals from drones
+- Spoofers.
+These manipulate GPS signals from drones.

-Learn how the Department of Defense is addressing drone threats and opportunities at the 2025 Defense R&D Summit hosted by the Potomac Officers Club on Jan.
-23. Register now for the 2025 Defense R&D Summit for your chance to meet and learn from the nation’s top defense experts.
+Learn how the Department of War is addressing drone threats and counter-drone opportunities at the Potomac Officers Club 2026 Army Summit on June 18.
+Register now for your chance to meet and learn from the nation’s top C-UAV experts!

 What Is Counter-Drone Technology?